californiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Are Traffic Violations And Infractions In California?

 Traffic violations and infractions in California are legal offenses that are traffic-related.
-Under the California court system, traffic violations and infractions are carried out at the trial court, the Superior Court.
+Under the California court system, traffic violations and infractions are handled at the trial court, the Superior Court.

 Traffic violations are criminal offenses in the eyes of the law, and those found guilty of a traffic violation could receive a citation and conviction for misdemeanor or felony.
 Traffic infractions, according to California traffic law, are generally less serious and do not require any jail time.
 Both types of offenses require fines and fees, and both can involve a trial.